andrewpareles/void-editor/CONTRIBUTING.md

 More ⭐'s = more important.

-⭐⭐⭐ Add void changes to the history.
+⭐⭐⭐ Add LineMage changes to the history.
 When the user submits a response, or presses the apply/accept/reject buttons, we should add these events to the history and allow the user to use undo/redo on them.
-Right now there is unexpected behavior if the user tries to undo or redo their changes related to void.
+Right now there is unexpected behavior if the user tries to undo or redo their changes related to LineMage.

 ⭐⭐⭐ Improve diffs.
 We define a "diff" as a single green/red codeblock that denotes a change.
 Here are improvements to make: